INRIA/aiana-player/README.md

   setItem: jest.fn(),
   clear: jest.fn()
 };
-global.localStorage = localStorageMock
+global.localStorage = localStorageMock;
 ```

->Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:
+> Note: Keep in mind that if you decide to "eject" before creating `src/setupTests.js`, the resulting `package.json` file won't contain any reference to it, so you should manually create the property `setupTestFrameworkScriptFile` in the configuration for Jest, something like the following:
 >
->```js
+> ```js
->"jest": {
+> "jest": {
 >   // ...
 >   "setupTestFrameworkScriptFile": "<rootDir>/src/setupTests.js"
 >  }
 > ```

 ### Focusing and Excluding Tests

 You can replace `it()` with `xit()` to temporarily exclude a test from being executed.
 Similarly, `fit()` lets you focus on a specific test without running any other tests.

 ### Coverage Reporting

 Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.
 Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report like this:

 ![coverage report](http://i.imgur.com/5bFhnTS.png)